 4. Stella & Chewy's Carnivore Crunch Freeze-Dried Beef

-- Limited Ingredient Recipe: No grains, gluten, or artificial additives
+- All-natural, limited ingredient recipe: No fillers, grains, or artificial additives

 5. Stella & Chewy's Wild Weenies + Carnivore Crunch Bundle